Material aid in the programme period Innovation and Skills in Finland 2021–2027

 The project actor must possess adequate financial and other prerequisites for carrying out the project and the competence required for achieving the objectives set out in the project plan.
 The actors selected for the projects will purchase the payment cards and coordinate the flanking measures, which may be related to guidance for healthy dietary habits, debt counselling, social welfare, employment and education services and activities of organisations.
 The beneficiary will use the EU co-financed payment card for purchasing food and basic commodities in grocery stores.
 Gambling, alcoholic beverages and tobacco products are excluded from the shopping basket.

 The flanking measures may include activities of the project actor or project partner or other projects carried out by the actors.
 For more information on ongoing projects financed by ESF+, visit https://rakennerahastot.fi/en/application-times (the information is in Finnish).
-The compensation for the costs of flanking measures can be provided on a percentage basis (flat rate).
-A total of 7% of the main project costs (payment cards) are accepted in percentage terms.

 A project coordination group will steer the project selection and implementation process